 You’ve probably gathered by now that, like most working holidays abroad, there are conditions when looking to move to Japan on this kind of visa.
 The country has a working holiday agreement with several countries, with some general criteria, although some countries have slightly different rules.
 The countries eligible are Argentina, Australia, Austria, Canada, Chile, Czech, Denmark, Estonia, France, Germany, Hong Kong, Hungary, Iceland, Ireland, Lithuania, Netherlands, New Zealand, Norway, Poland, Portugal, Republic of Korea, Slovakia, Spain, Sweden, Taiwan, and the United Kingdom.

-As well as being a citizen from one of these countries, you’ll also need to be aged between 18 and 30 years old, although for Australia, Canada, and the Republic of Korea, the age cap is 25.
+As well as being a citizen from one of these countries, you’ll also need to be aged between 18 and 30 years old, although for Australia, Canada, Ireland and the Republic of Korea, the age cap is 25.
 The age limit for Icelandic citizens is capped at 26 years old.
 To apply for the visa, you must have no dependents or children coming with you, have a valid passport, a return ticket or funds to purchase a return ticket, reasonable funds to support you during your initial stay, be in “good health”, and have not been previously issued this visa.

 The reasonable funds considered “necessary” by the Japanese government depend on your home country, so you may want to double-check with your local embassy.
 However, a good ballpark figure is between 288,000 – 460,000 JPY (2,500 – 4,000 USD) PLUS however much you need to buy a ticket home.
 This is a minimum, however, and saving a bit extra never hurts!